 Largest and Most Diverse Class in a Decade at UNH Franklin Pierce School of Law

 We are available to answer your or your staff's questions, as well as admissions requirements and discuss group discounts.
 Additionally, we are happy to coordinate a virtual or in-person information session for your team.

 Curriculum & Requirements

-The Hybrid JD Program allows students to remain in their jobs and homes while earning their JD because the curriculum will require them only to come to campus for select and well-planned periods of residency each term (fall term—two periods of 3-5 days each, spring & summer terms—one period of 3-5 days).
+The Hybrid JD Program allows students to remain in their jobs and homes while earning their JD because the curriculum will require them only to come to campus or other Learn-on-Location destinations for select and well-planned periods of residency each term (fall term—two periods of 3-5 days each, spring & summer terms—one period of 3-5 days).

 The balance of the curriculum—as well as other crucial areas of student engagement, such as career services and academic support—will be done remotely, either synchronously or asynchronously.